For Modi to remain invincible, BJP needs a ‘mega win’ in Karnataka

 Get, set, go:

 The party is leaving nothing to chance.
 There is a blend of everything in the Karnataka election including the high-decibel Hindu nationalism campaign.
-In addition to this there is hectic campaigning at the 56,000 booths.
+In addition to this, there is hectic campaigning at the 56,000 booths.
 The party has assigned 7,00,000 volunteers at the booth-level.

-Further the party has added 7.5 lakh members to its membership base.
-In addition to this the BJP has called in a galaxy of star campaigners.
+Further, the party has added 7.5 lakh members to its membership base.
+In addition to this, the BJP has called in a galaxy of star campaigners.
 After being criticised for being anti-rural, the BJP has decided to make a big push in the agriculture sector as well.
 The party has assured that it would spend at least 15 billion dollars on irrigation, weed out corruption and also improve the law and order situation.
-The BJP is ensuring that it bags the farmer votes who account to 8 million.
+The BJP is ensuring that it bags the farmer votes who account for 8 million.

-Further the BJP has also boosted its social media campaign.
+Further, the BJP has also boosted its social media campaign.
 Scores of leaders have been assigned to micro-manage the elections apart from holding public gatherings.
-In the next couple of days the MPs from Karnataka would hold a series of pressers to tell the people about how the Congress was demoralised as a result of which it was disrupting Parliament.
+In the next couple of days, the MPs from Karnataka would hold a series of pressers to tell the people about how the Congress was demoralised as a result of which it was disrupting Parliament.

 There are several factors that the BJP is looking at in Karnataka.
 The first would be to bag the state.
 Second would be to win big so that Modi retains his invincible tag ahead of 2019.
-Will the BJP be able to wipe the 132 year old Congress party from the political map of India?
+Will the BJP be able to wipe the 132-year-old Congress party from the political map of India?
 Time will tell.

 OneIndia News